Chart Color Schemes

 The Basin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 The Basin's dwelling structure, as per the latest Census, consisted of 94.7% houses and 5.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+This compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in The Basin stood at 36.3%, with mortgaged dwellings at 52.9% and rented ones at 10.8%.
 The median monthly mortgage repayment was $1,950, lower than Melbourne metro's $2,000.
-The median weekly rent was $365, compared to Melbourne metro's $390.
+The median weekly rent figure was $365, compared to Melbourne metro's $390.
 Nationally, The Basin's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing